 Center for Disease Control and Prevention.
-Lyme Disease Q & A.
+Questions and Answers About Lyme Disease

 Q. How do people get Lyme disease?

 A. By the bite of ticks infected with Lyme disease bacteria.
 (Deer tick)

 Q. What is the basic transmission cycle?